Sunlitazure/krita-gap-fill/README.md

 ## Future improvements

 - If lots of gaps are missed in real use cases, I may add a dialog box to choose gap distance
-- Remove excessive screen freshing to speed up process
+- Remove excessive screen refreshing to speed up process